 According to the U.S. Bureau of Labor Statistics (BLS), occupational therapists work with patients who have disabling conditions that prevent them from performing routine tasks (www.bls.gov).
 These professionals may observe patients in living or working environments to spot motor function deficiencies and other issues.
 Using that information, occupational therapists create treatment programs aimed at improving their functioning.
-Occupational therapists may specialize with a certain population such as elderly citizens and children.
+Occupational therapists may specialize in a certain population such as elderly citizens and children.

 Because some graduate programs require prerequisite coursework in psychology, anatomy and physiology, students may consider earning a bachelor's degree in majors that include these subjects.
 There are some bachelor's programs specific to occupational therapy, which may be combined with a master's program in a five-year plan.
-Undergraduate students may consider gaining experience working with a practicing occupational therapist, which some master's programs require for admission.
+Undergraduate students may consider gaining experience working with a practicing occupational therapist, which some masters programs require for admission.

 Students may consider programs that are approved by the Accreditation Council for Occupational Therapy Education (www.aota.org).
 Most of the accredited programs are at the graduate level.
-The BLS reports that graduating from an accredited program is required by to sit for the certifying exam.
+The BLS reports that graduating from an accredited program is required to sit for the certifying exam.

 Master's Degree Programs